-And with Saatva’s commitment to quality, your new mattress truly could last for 10+ years of your childs’ life.
+And with Saatva’s commitment to quality, your new mattress truly could last for 10+ years of your child’s life.
 It’s accident proof with both an internal and external liquid barrier, protecting it from accidents and spills.
 It even comes with a lifetime warranty and a 365-night sleep trial.

-The Saatva mattress boasts the comfort and support that growing children need to sleep peacefully.
+The Saatva Youth mattress boasts the comfort and support that growing children need to sleep peacefully.
 It’s a 10 inch innerspring mattress—the middle consists of a layer of spring coils surrounded by layers of soft and comfy foam.
 Your kids will experience cuddly comfort combined with bouncy support.
 To top it off?
-The Saatva’s Youth is eco-friendly and hypoallergenic; its health-conscious construction can help you sleep peacefully, too.
+The Saatva’s Youth is eco-friendly and hypoallergenic.

 Read our full Saatva Youth mattress review.

-Nest Bedding’s Big Kid’s Bed (BKB) is the first bed-in-a-box mattress for kids.
+Nest Bedding’s Puffin Memory Foam Kids Bed (formerly the BKB) is a bed-in-a-box mattress for kids.
 By shipping the mattress directly to you, the consumer, Nest Bedding cuts down on costs.
 This means a high-quality mattress at a competitive price-point.

-Nest Bedding’s BKB comes in twin, twin XL, and full size for a larger bottom bunk, making this mattress great for any type of bunk bed.
+Nest Bedding’s Puffin comes in twin, twin XL, and full size for a larger bottom bunk, making this mattress great for any type of bunk bed.

 Zinus is a leader in the budget-friendly memory foam mattress space.
 Their 100% foam bunk bed mattress feels like sleeping on a cloud.
 At just 5” thick, the Zinus mattress is a great choice for bunk beds that require extra-thin mattresses.